 WOW!
 Who would have thought that in just 1 month (the official anniversary is tomorrow on the 16th) that we would have made so many changes.
 Seriously, this Mr. Money Mustache lifestyle is so worth it.
 Who wouldn’t like to retire early?
 And it is so clear to me that it is 100% possible and doable now (even though my parents totally did it!).
+Many looking to plan their finances for retirement will use sites like SoFi for information on things like IRAs and 401k.

 It all started with a Tim Ferris podcast interview with the Mustachian Man himself… Mr. Money Mustache.
 You can listen to that here.
 I listened while I was on a quick run, and holy shizz it felt like a revolution in my Soul.
 Dramatic I know, but for real.
 This is powerful stuff.